 June 9-11, 2023

 Credentials Application decisions:

 Credentials application decisions are made by the Board based on recommendations from the Credentials Committee.
 This typically occurs in late August/early September.
 Applicants whose applications are approved by the Board are then Candidates, eligible to take the examination the next time it is given.

 Examination Results and Recognition as a New Diplomate

 Examination results are usually distributed to candidates 3-5 weeks following the examination.

 Candidates who have passed both parts of the examination become diplomates on the date on which the examination decision letter is distributed.
 They are listed in the AVDC® Diplomate online Directory at that time.

 Presentation of diplomas to new diplomates:

-This occurs during a public session at the start of the Annual Meeting of the College, which is usually held on the Thursday afternoon of the Veterinary Forum weekend.
+This occurs during a public session at the start of the Annual Meeting of the College, which will be held on the Wednesday afternoon of the Veterinary Forum weekend.